SchmockLord/Hackintosh-ASRock-B650M-Riptide-7800X3D/README.md

 - Wifi/BT

 # Not working
-Wifi/BT but only because I didn't install a macOS Wifi/BT card yet
+iGPU, but this is common.
+You should disable it in BIOS or via Device Properties just for macOS.

 # BIOS Settings
 You can use the default settings.
+But disable the iGPU.

-No change required.
+Appart from that, no change required.
 Above 4G Decording etc. are all already Enabled.

 I also let Fast Boot Enabled, no issues so far.